adyasinghal/B.Tech-CSE-Resources/README.md

 # B.Tech-CSE-Resources

+PLS DON'T CONFUSE THIS WITH THE PULSE REPO, THIS HAS MY PERSONAL CONTENT WHICH I REFFERED TO/ HAD!!

 I will be adding all my B.Tech CSE degree course content in here.
 As of now, it contains all my course content of sem I and sem II.